 Address: C. 16 de Septiembre s/n, Centro histórico de Puebla.

-The city's original name was "Puebla de los Angeles" and the statue of angels was unveiled in 1999 to help celebrate Puebla's designation as a World Heritage site.
-The city retained its traditional name until the 1860s when it was renamed Heroica Puebla de Zaragoza in honour of the general who defeated the French invaders in Puebla in 1862.
+The city's original name was "Puebla de los Angeles", and the statue of angels was unveiled in 1999 to help celebrate Puebla's designation as a World Heritage site.
+The city retained its traditional name until the 1860s when it was renamed Heroica Puebla de Zaragoza in honour of the general who defeated the French invaders at Puebla in 1862.

 Look also for the statues of angels around Puebla Cathedral.